-This limited edition re-creation allows you to see and feel the texture of Cézanne's original artwork, allowing you to experience the masterpiece as he intended.
+This limited edition textured reproduction allows you to see and feel the brushstrokes of Cézanne's original artwork, allowing you to experience the masterpiece as he intended.

 Read the story behind the painting >

 Add your own finishing touch to your Cézanne re-creation with a choice of three premium hand-crafted Larson-Juhl frames:

 Finish: Wood - Width: 4" - Height:2 3/16"

 Finish: Silver - Width: 3" - Height: 1 3/8"

 Finish: Wood - Width: 2.5" - Height: 1 3/8"

 When Cézanne gave up his legal studies to become a painter in 1861, one of the first artists he met was Camille Pissarro.
 The two would stay lifelong friends and Cézanne later credited Pissarro for all that he became.
 Critically, Pissarro took the younger man to paint out of doors and showed Cézanne the importance of careful, structured paint application.
 These factors set Cézanne on the road to becoming one of the most influential artists of the early twentieth century; his often minimal, analytical and precisely structured paintings changed the way we see the world.